Living in Kompong Cham province, Cambodia's largest, with 1.6 million inhabitants, Sophea Seng contracted HIV from her husband before his death.

 Over the next year, she saw her parents and other relatives pray and receive Christ.

-Last year, Campus Crusade for Christ Cambodia showed the JESUS film to more than 18,000 people.
+Last year, Cru Cambodia showed the JESUS film to more than 18,000 people.

 The team that brought JESUS to Sophea continues to visit her village, coaching her and others how to lead small groups and mentor new believers.